 Drummers wore a red coat with swallows nest and lace in white.

 The drum pattern had hoops in alternating dark blue and red diagonal stripes, white drum cords over a brass drum with the Arms of Hanover in the centre.

 Colonel Colour: white field; centre device consisting of the Arms of Hanover (common to all Hanoverian infantry regiments except 10-B).

 Regimental Colour: pale blue field; centre device consisting of a mailed arm issuing from a cloud and holding a sword, the whole surrounded by a crowned laurel wreath; a scroll below the crown carrying the motto DULCE ET DECORUM EST PRO PATRIA MORI.
-Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and the interpretation of Hannoverdidi (right).
+Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and our own interpretation (right).

 This article incorporates texts from the following books which are now in the public domain:

 - Wissel, Friedrich v. and Georg von Wissel: Geschichte der Errichtung sämmtlicher Chur-Braunschweig-Lüneburgischen Truppen, sammt ihren Fahnen, Standarten und Pauken-Devisen ..., Zelle, 1786, pp. 445-449

 Biles, Bill: The Hanoverian Army in the 18th Century, Seven Years War Association Journal Vol. VI No. 3